garbagetrash/cufft-server/readme.md

 basically just tuned exactly to my system, since that's all I care about right now.

-Build is a two step process, first compile the CUDA C code, then the rust bindings and interface.
+Build is straightforward using the cmake crate.
+Basically just like normal:

 ```
-$ mkdir build && cd build && cmake .. && make
-$ cd .. && cargo build
+$ cargo build
 ```

 Test